 Furthermore, how you pack each individual cube can help with organization, too.
 I always pack the contents of the cubes the exact same way.
 Not only does that make Packing Cubes packing easier, but it also allows me to quickly locate items at a glance.

 For example, my shirts are folded and stacked in one cube.
-I start with a thin hoodie on the bottom, long sleeve shirts on top of the hoodie, short sleeve shirts on top of the long sleeve shirts and tank tops on the top of the stack.
+I start with a thin hoodie on the bottom, long sleeve shirts on top of the hoodie (in color order from dark to light), short sleeve shirts on top of the long sleeve shirts (also in color order from light to dark) and tank tops on the top of the stack.